GCuser99/tbProjPacker/README.md

 error: Refusing to pack: no 'Settings' entry at the top level of "<dir>".
 The packed file would open without its references, project name, or version.
 ```

-In practice `Settings` is usually a file (a name with no extension), not a folder, so Git normally carries it fine.
-This refusal is mainly a guard against a tree where `Settings` genuinely went missing.
-If you see it after a fresh checkout, restore the `Settings` entry before packing.

 ## License